 "Flexible stems bend in the wind.
 Rigid ones snap." - Dennis Potter

-Watch this "What is STV?" video.
+Watch this "" video.
 In 2 minutes and 12 seconds you'll understand how Single Transferable Vote works.

 Best Democracy (5.5 MB .pdf).
 I will adapt this to any geography.
 Please contact me. -